-This simple vegan roasted garlic gravy recipe is perfect on loaf, mashed potatoes, stuffing, or anything you like to smother in gravy.
+This simple vegan roasted garlic gravy recipe is perfect on loaf, mashed potatoes, stuffing, or anything you like to smother.
 And it makes a nice, flavorful addition to any Thanksgiving or holiday spread.
 Finally, a vegan gravy without mushrooms!

 The most time consuming part of this recipe is roasting the garlic.
 The rest is quick execution.
 While not everyone has raw cashews lying around, most of the other ingredients are pantry staples.